 At the institutional level, almost all institutional rules give arbitral tribunals wide discretion to decide procedural and evidentiary matters for themselves.
 However, there is very limited express guidance on how tribunals should determine issues of privilege.
-In an analysis of 88 different international and regional arbitration rules, 86 per cent of the rules analysed were utterly silent on the issue of privilege and determining the law applicable to privilege.94 but do not elaborate on the kind of information and communications that fall within the scope of this protection.
-Similarly, the American Arbitration Association (AAA) Rules provide that the tribunal shall determine what evidence shall be admitted, and state that "the tribunal shall take into account applicable principles of legal privilege, such as those involving the confidentiality of communications between a lawyer and client".96 This rule, however, provides no guidance on what "principles of legal privilege" are applicable.
+In an analysis of 88 different international and regional arbitration rules, 86 per cent of the rules analysed were utterly silent on the issue of privilege and determining the law applicable to privilege.

+For example, the International Chamber of Commerce (ICC) Rules provide that the tribunal but do not elaborate on the kind of information and communications that fall within the scope of this protection.
+Similarly, the American Arbitration Association (AAA) Rules provide that the tribunal shall determine what evidence shall be admitted, and state that "the tribunal shall take into account applicable principles of legal privilege, such as those involving the confidentiality of communications between a lawyer and client".
+This rule, however, provides no guidance on what "principles of legal privilege" are applicable.